unboagable/software-engineering-roadmap/Getting Started.md

 ## Guide

 * start learning the basics of programming
-  * what is software, what is a program, how do we get from 1's and 0's to complex data, numbers, and videos?
+  * what is software, what is a program, how do we get from 1's and 0's to pictures, video games, zip files?
-  * take a look a the basic courses and see if you can follow along and go through them
+  * take courses, a good place to start are the [basics](https://github.com/unboagable/software-engineering-roadmap/blob/master/Getting%20Started.md#courses)
+    * ideally you need a class in data structures, algorithms, and a programming class
-    * try coding any assignments yourself or implementing any data structure or algorithm you learn yourself
+    * try coding data structures, algorithms, or experiment with the concepts yourself
 * [coding interview university](https://github.com/jwasham/coding-interview-university#coding-interview-university)